Here are the "Before" and the "After" pics of the shower bath conversion project I'll be referencing in this post.

 Quick Budget Tips

-The first thing I should mention is that a walk-in shower, like the one I am referencing in this post, is a fair bit more expensive (in terms of labor changes) compared to a regular above grade acrylic shower base install.
-So, if you’re planning to hire a contractor to do most of this work on your bathtub conversion to shower project, and if your remodel budget is a primary concern, you may have to give up on the idea.
+So, if you’re planning to hire a contractor to do most of this work on your tub to shower conversion project, and if your remodel budget is a primary concern, you may have to give up on the idea of a custom walk-in shower like this one.

 Tip 1: